Shorzinator/CodeBrief/docs/examples/git-workflows.md

 # Git Workflow Examples

-Learn how to integrate ContextCraft's Git tools into your development workflow for enhanced context generation and code review processes.
+Learn how to integrate codebrief's Git tools into your development workflow for enhanced context generation and code review processes.

 ## 🔄 Git Context Extraction